WMD-group/PyTASER/README.md

 [Documentation](https://pytaser.readthedocs.io/en/latest/)

-PyTASER is a Python (3.9+) library and set of command-line tools for simulating transient absorption spectroscopy (TAS) features from electronic band structures.
+PyTASER is a Python (3.9+) library built for simulating transient absorption spectroscopy (TAS) features from electronic band structures.
 The goal of this library is to simulate TAS spectra for comparison with and interpretation of experimental spectra.
 The main features include:

 * A TAS spectrum for a pristine semiconducting crystal
 * Components from individual band-to-band transitions